Energy and Mining

 More on Energy and Mining

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement today on the confirmation of Scott Pruitt to be the new administrator of the U.S. Environmental Protection Agency:
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement on President Trump’s State of the Union address tonight:

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) has introduced bipartisan legislation to expand retraining opportunities for dislocated coal miners.
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) joined a bipartisan group of representatives today to introduce the American Miners Pension Act, legislation to protect pensions for our nation’s coal miners.